acemod/ACE3/documentation/framework/missile-guidance-framework.md

 ---
 layout: wiki
-title: Advanced Missile Guidance framework
+title: Advanced Missile Guidance Framework
 description: The ACE3 Advanced Missile Guidance Framework provides a setup of configuration settings, functions and a execution framework for mod makers to integrate with the missile guidance and targeting mechanisms of ACE3.
 group: framework
 order: 5